torvalds/linux/Documentation/filesystems/overlayfs.rst

 requirement that the root of a filesystem be given for either upper or lower.

-The lower filesystem can be any filesystem supported by Linux and does not need to be writable.
+A wide range of filesystems supported by Linux can be the lower filesystem, but not all filesystems that are mountable by Linux have the features needed for OverlayFS to work.
+The lower filesystem does not need to be writable.
 The lower filesystem can even be another overlayfs.
 The upper filesystem will normally be writable and if it is it must support the creation of trusted.* extended attributes, and must provide valid d_type in readdir responses, so NFS is not suitable.

 A read-only overlay of two read-only filesystems may use any filesystem type.